 The following pseudocode shows how to traverse the association to arrive at the Base Server Scoping Instance.
-This pseudocode depends on the pseudocode in "Making a Connection to the CIMOM" on page 16.
+This pseudocode depends on the pseudocode in Make a Connection to the CIMOM.

 To identify the Base Server Scoping Instance

 Specify the Interop namespace, supplied as a parameter, for the connection.